flet-dev/website/docs/controls/checkbox.md

 On iOS and macOS, a `CupertinoCheckbox`, which has matching functionality and presentation as `Checkbox`, and are the graphics expected on iOS.
 On other platforms, this creates a Material Checkbox.

-The default value is False.
-See example of usage [here](/docs/controls/cupertinocheckbox#cupertinocheckbox-and-adaptive-checkbox-example).
+The default value is `False`.
+See the example of usage [here](/docs/controls/cupertinocheckbox#cupertinocheckbox-and-adaptive-checkbox-example).

 ### `autofocus`